-- It can be shown that an A1 A5 use is no longer viable; - An unacceptable break in the frontage of A1 A5 uses would not occur; and - The cumulative effect of the proposal would not be so great as to undermine the vitality and viability of the shopping area.
+- It can be shown that an A1 A5 use is no longer viable; - An unacceptable break in the frontage of A1 A5 uses would not occur; and

 The town centre boundaries and Primary and Secondary Shopping frontages in the three towns are shown on the Policies Map.
 These may be revised through Neighbourhood Plans for those areas.